sydneyandrus/blog-sydneyandrus/pages/biography.md

 heading: Hi!
 I'm Syd.
 ---
 <p>
     I'm a student at the University of Utah.
-I'm interested in 19th century novels, the television series COlumbo, and computer science, among other things.
+I'm interested in 19th century novels, the television series Columbo, and computer science, among other things.
 I'm originally from Oregon, but I have been in Utah since 2020.
   </p>
   <p>
     This is my first experience using eleventy for web development.
 I am indebted to my friend Branden Higby.
 You can check out Branden's excellent website